meteor/meteor/content/react.md

 - [`kadira:flow-router`](https://atmospherejs.com/kadira/flow-router) is a Meteor specific router that can be used both with React and Blaze.
 It is documented in detail in the [Routing article](routing.html).

 - [`react-router`](https://www.npmjs.com/package/react-router) is a React-specific router very popular in the React community.
-It can also be used easily with Meteor.
+It can also be used with Meteor.

 <h3 id="using-flow-router">Flow Router</h3>